-Although three of the four (known) fundamental forces have been unified by one paradigm called the Standard Model, Gravity remains outside.
+Although three of the four (known) fundamental forces have been unified by one paradigm called the Standard Model (SM) Gravity remains outside.

-Like General Relativity, Gravity appears, so far, not to fit.
 This doesn't necessarily mean that Standard Model has failed in some way.
-Perhaps Gravity is independent from and incompatible with the other three forces. ( the Electromagnetic force, the Strong force and the Weak force.)
+Perhaps Gravity is independent from and incompatible with the other three forces. ( viz. the Electromagnetic force, the Strong force and the Weak force.)

 Unlike the other three forces, which have all had their force-transmitting particles detected and measured by experiment, the Graviton has not yet been detected - and theory suggests that it would probably require a particle accelerator the size of the solar system to do so.
-(For a 45 min. podcast discussion about the graviton, goto BBC In Out Time)
+(For a 45 min. podcast discussion about the graviton, listen to the BBC's In Out Time programme on the subject)

 Other unanswered questions about Gravity :